skynetxii01-bot/DRL-IN-5G/doc/source/nr-module.rst

 The complete details of the simulation script are provided in https://cttc-lena.gitlab.io/nr/html/cttc-nr-multi-flow-qos-sched_8cc.html.

-cttc-nr-rl-based-sched.cc
+gsoc-nr-rl-based-sched.cc
 =========================

-The program ``examples/cttc-nr-rl-based-sched`` is an example that allows testing the performance of the RL-based schedulers (see :ref:`RLScheduler`).
-The example has been designed to test the E2E delay and throughput in a single-cell scenario with 3 UEs, where one UE has a NON-GBR flow (5QI=80), the second UE has a GBR flow (5QI=1) and the third UE has a delay critical GBR flow (5QI=87).
+The program ``examples/gsoc-nr-rl-based-sched`` provides a test case for evaluating the performance of RL-based schedulers (see :ref:`RLScheduler`).
+It is designed to assess E2E delay and throughput in a single-cell scenario with two UEs.

-Users can configure the number of UEs, and the number of types of flows (2 or 3).
-If the number of types of flows is set to 2, the GBR flow is not considered.
-UEs are divided into groups, where each group has a different type of flow.
+One UE has a single flow with NON-GBR traffic (5QI=80), while the second UE has multiple flows with NON-GBR traffic (5QI=80) and delay-critical (DC)-GBR traffic (5QI=87).

+Using this program, users can compare the performance of RL-based schedulers with other schedulers, such as the QoS schedulers (see :ref:`QosSchedulers`) set up with either LC QoS Assignment (see :ref:`LcAssignment`) or LC RR assignment, by configuring the ``schedulerType`` parameter.

 To enable the RL-based scheduler, the ns3-gym module must be installed and the enableAi parameter must be set to true.